ginstrom/paladin-novel/epub-master.md

 As they crested the final ridge before the coastal plain, Gond called a halt.
 Below them, spread out like a map come to life, lay the three cities they had come to liberate.

-Darach dominated the center of the view, its three rings of walls rising from the harbor like stone waves.
+Blackwater dominated the center of the view, its three rings of walls rising from the harbor like stone waves.
 To the east, Millhaven's towers gleamed white in the morning sun, while Westport's red-tiled roofs stretched along the western shore.
 Between them, the blue expanse of the sea stretched to the horizon, dotted with the sails of merchant ships and slaver galleys.

 "There they are," Elena said quietly.
 "The heart of the slave trade."